OhziiiLov3/zootywater/README.md

 ## Zooty water Application
 - Registered Users will be able to create, update, edit and delete a profile
 - Emails will be collected upon sign up
-- User will be able to view a List of Zooty Water Products
+- User will be able to create update, edit, and delete order for Zooty Water Product
-- User will be able to view a detail page of the selected Product
+- User will be able to view a detail page of the Order to Checkout
-- User will be able to add Product to Shopping cart to place order
 - User will be able to subscribe for monthly newsletter
 - User will receive Thank you email if User opts in for newsletter
 - Users without Profiles will be able to view Home page and product index page but will not be able to and checkout until the user signs up for Profile.
 ### Ice Box
-- User will be able to Recieve pay for order
+- User will be able to pay for order
-- User will be able to Recieve order
+- User will be able to Recieve the order
 - User will be able  take survey
-- User profile color will be determined based of responses
-- User profile can change the color of profile by taking a new survey (One attempt per day)
+- 3D Model of Bottle
 ### Bonus
-- 3D Model of Bottle
 - Link to 3D Bottle NFT
 # Technical Requirements
 ## What technologies will I be using?